dojojon/SpookyHouse/readme.md

             running = False
 ```

+You can close the game by clicking the close button on the window.

 6. Next we are going to fill our screen with solid black.
 Add the following to the loop as well.

 ```